Euphorbia dentata (Green Poinsettia, Toothed Spurge, Etc.)

 Euphorbia dentata (Toothed Spurge) on 1-24-22, #860-1.

 I was writing a post about “I should have” and what if” using the Euphorbia dentata as an example.
 I “should have” went ahead and climbed down into the basement to get better photos in September 2021 when I first found this species.
 Then I got to thinking “what if” seeds don’t come up in 2022.
-After all, I found this plant n the basement of my grandparents old home where there is not much but old boards and brush.
-The odds aren’t very good.
+After all, I found this plant in the basement of my grandparent’s old home where there is not much but old boards and brush.
+The odds weren’t very good.
 So, I got up, grabbed the camera, then went to the garage and got the ladder.
 I put the ladder close to where I found the Euphorbia dentata, and a little to the left and I would have been on top of it…

 Euphorbia dentata (Toothed Spurge) on 1-24-22, #860-2.

-I pulled off several of the dried up flowers but still left more than I took.
+I pulled off several of the dried-up flowers but still left more than I took.

 Euphorbia dentata (Toothed Spurge) on 1-24-22, #860-3.

 Once I brought my find to the house, I crumbled up everything and started looking for seed.
 Sorry the photo is a little blurry, but those seeds are only 2-3 mm long… The ruler is on the metric side.
-Now that I have a few seeds, I will see if I can get them to come up in the spring in a better place than in the old foundation.
+Now that I had a few seeds, I will see if I can get them to come up in the spring in a better place than in the old foundation.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-My farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
-I have grown over 500 different plants and identified over 100 species of wildflowers (most have pages listed on the right side of the page).
+I have enjoyed photographing and learning about the many wildflowers growing on the family farm and other areas.
+The farm is in Windsor, Missouri in Pettis County (Henry County is across the street and Benton and Johnson aren’t far away).
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the page).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing, and writing about my experience.
 I rely on several websites for ID and a few horticulturalists I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 Some sites may not be up-to-date but they are always a work in progress.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at thebelmontrooster@yahoo.com.
 I would enjoy hearing from you especially if you notice something is a bit whacky.